Long Walls: Rebuilding the Long Walls

+20th century depiction of the rebuilding of the walls of Athens.

+Athens quickly regained its autonomy.
+In 403 BC, the Spartan-installed Athenian government was overthrown in the Phyle Campaign.
+By 395 BC, the refortification of Athens had begun and Athens joined the Corinthian War against Sparta.
+At the time the anti-Spartan alliance included the Persian Empire.
+In 394 BC, a Persian fleet commanded by Pharnabazus II, Satrap of Hellespontine Phrygia, destroyed the Spartan fleet at the Battle of Cnidus.
+Afterwards, the fleet moved to Athens where it provided protection and manpower for the reconstruction of the Long Walls; Pharnabazus II contributed money for the construction.
+According to Conon, an Athenian commander employed by the Persians, construction was in the final stages by 391 BC.

 The Long Walls in the 4th century BC

 From the Corinthian War down to the final defeat of the city by Philip of Macedon, the Long Walls continued to play a central role in Athenian strategy.
 The Decree of Aristoteles in 377 BC reestablished an Athenian league containing many former members of the Delian League.
 By the middle of the 4th century, Athens was again the preeminent naval power of the Greek world, and had reestablished the supply routes that allowed it to withstand a land-based siege.

 The Long Walls had become obsolete and the length and location of the structures rendered them dangerously vulnerable to the advanced siege techniques of the day.
 The Athenians began to strengthen their urban defense systems by rebuilding the Long Walls again to be able to withstand contemporary methods of assault in 337 BC.
 The new walls included attributes such as substructures built of cut blocks and possibly even roofs above the walk-ways.

 However, the Athenians were not in a position to use the new Long Walls until Alexander the Great's death in 323 BC.
-By this time Athens' navy had been crushed in the Lamian War and they became subordinate to the Macedonians and the use of the Long Walls in a naval strategy was ruled out.
+By this time Athens' navy had been crushed during the Battle of Amorgos in the Lamian War and they became subordinate to the Macedonians and the use of the Long Walls in a naval strategy was ruled out.
 Macedonian leaders controlled cities on both sides of the Long Walls and they had little use for these fortifications, thus the mid-fourth century Long Walls were never actually employed.